 Key Points Severe hypokalemia can produce dramatic ECG changes that may be mistaken for acute coronary syndromes.
-Life-threatening arrhythmias, including torsades de pointes and ventricular tachyarrhythmias, can occur if severe…
+It can also precipitate life-threatening arrhythmias, including torsades de pointes and ventricular tachyarrhythmias…

 A 58-year-old man presents to the emergency department with acute chest pain and shortness of breath.
 The following ECG is obtained: